 - 5.1 The need for 'affordable housing' (to buy and to rent), especially for young families, was mentioned by a significant number of respondents in the initial consultations.
-There was equal concern about the number of new houses that were planned in the town following the adoption of the Waveney Local Plan and whether these would 'overwhelm' the town. - 5.2 In March 2020, following preparation of a Halesworth Housing Needs Assessment and further understanding of the present housing provision, the NPSG went out to consultation on the following objective:

-Ensure that new housing is appropriate for the needs and incomes of all generations, particularly those working and on low incomes and is sustainable for future generations through the adoption of green building and design principles.

-- WLP4.1 Halesworth and Holton Healthy Neighbourhood 215 dwellings - WLP4.2 Chediston Street 200 dwellings - WLP4.3 Land north of Old Station Road 10 dwellings (subsequent planning application was submitted for 20 dwellings)

-WLP4.5 - Dairy Farm, Saxons Way - 40 dwellings.
+There was equal concern about the number of new houses that were planned in the town following the adoption of the Waveney Local Plan and whether these would 'overwhelm' the town. - 5.2 In March 2020, following preparation of a Halesworth Housing Needs Assessment and further understanding of the present housing provision, the NPSG went out to consultation on the following objective: - Ensure that new housing is appropriate for the needs and incomes of all generations, particularly those working and on low incomes and is sustainable for future generations through the adoption of green building and design principles. - 5.3 The Waveney Local Plan allocates sites for significant new housing developments that will deliver 465 new dwellings in Halesworth (numbers are approximate): - WLP4.1 Halesworth and Holton Healthy Neighbourhood 215 dwellings - WLP4.2 Chediston Street 200 dwellings - WLP4.3 Land north of Old Station Road 10 dwellings (subsequent planning application was submitted for 20 dwellings) - WLP4.5 Dairy Farm, Saxons Way 40 dwellings.